1-877-929-7245

 Day 5 - Crossing the pampas to the Colca Canyon

-An otherworldly coach journey into the mighty Andes awaits today, passing breathtaking rugged hills and rocky ravines as we climb ever higher.
+An otherworldly coach journey into the mighty Andes awaits today, passing rugged hills and rocky ravines as we climb ever higher on our way to the Colca Valley.
 In the vast open wilderness of the pampas, we stop at the National Reserve of Pampa Cañahuas, where alpacas and llamas roam the volcanic grasslands inhabited by indigenous peoples.

-The lunar-like landscape continues as we pass by the Nevado Churura crater and, from the Mirador de los Andes and Mirador de Patapampa viewpoints, we can marvel at the string of volcanoes that surround Arequipa.
-We pause in the quaint village of Chivay which embraces its past with delightfully traditional stone buildings.
-A boxed lunch is provided which can be enjoyed in this attractive setting.
+The lunar-like landscape continues as we pass by the Nevado Chucura crater, and from the Mirador de los Andes and Mirador de Patapampa viewpoints, we can marvel at the string of volcanoes surrounding Arequipa.
+We pause in the quaint village of Chivay, which embraces its past with traditional stone buildings.
+There is the option to grab lunch here, but we recommend purchasing supplies before departing Arequipa.

 Includes